-The overall ranking in 2013 for most states was not dramatically different from 2012.
-The average change was only four spots (i.e. 26^{th} to 22^{nd}).
+The overall rankings in the 22nd Annual Highway Report, based on data states submitted for the year 2013, were similar to the previous report's overall rankings.
+The average change in state rankings was only four spots (i.e. 26th to 22nd).
 Only five states saw ratings that improved or worsened by double digits:

-- Utah improved 16 spots, from 29th to 13th, as total disbursements decreased (relative to the U.S. average) and its bridge condition and urban congestion improved. - Idaho improved 14 spots, from 30th to 16th, as total disbursements increased slightly (relative to the U.S. average), but the state's road conditions improved across the board. - Maine improved 11 spots, from 16th to 5th, as total disbursements decreased slightly (relative to the U.S. average) but the state's road conditions improved. - Iowa fell 22 spots, from 18th to 40th, as per mile spending decreased but mileage in poor condition (on urban and rural Interstates and rural arterials) worsened considerably. - Wisconsin fell 13 spots, from 15th to 28th, as per mile spending decreased but road conditions (on urban and rural Interstates and rural arterials) worsened.
+- Utah improved 16 spots, from 29th to 13th overall, as total disbursements decreased (relative to the U.S. average) and its bridge condition and urban congestion improved. - Idaho improved 14 spots, from 30th to 16th overall, as total disbursements increased slightly (relative to the U.S. average), but the state's road conditions improved across the board. - Maine improved 11 spots, from 16th to 5th, as total disbursements decreased slightly (relative to the U.S. average) but the state's road conditions improved. - Iowa fell 22 spots, from 18th to 40th overall, as per mile spending decreased but mileage in poor condition (on urban and rural Interstates and rural arterials) worsened considerably. - Wisconsin fell 13 spots, from 15th to 28th, as per mile spending decreased but road conditions (on urban and rural Interstates and rural arterials) worsened.